Pouchitis: Classification

 The duration of pouchitis is defined as acute (less than or equal to four weeks) or chronic (four weeks or more) and the pattern classified as infrequent (1–2 acute episodes), relapsing (three or fewer episodes) or continuous.
 Finally, the response to medical treatment as labelled as treatment responsive or treatment refractory, with the medication for either case being specified.

 Treatment

 First line treatment is usually with antibiotics, specifically with ciprofloxacin and metronidazole.
 Ampicillin or piperacillin can also be considered as alternatives to empiric ciprofloxacin and metronidazole.
 Administration of metronidazole at a high daily dose of 20 mg/kg can cause symptomatic peripheral neuropathology in up to 85% of patients.
 This can be a limiting factor in the use of maintenance metronidazole to suppress chronic pouchitis.

-Other therapies which have been shown to be effective include probiotics for pouchitis, the application of which usually begins as soon as any antibiotic course is completed so as to re-populate the pouch with beneficial bacteria.
+Other therapies which have been shown to be effective includes probiotics for pouchitis, the application of which usually begins as soon as any antibiotic course is completed so as to re-populate the pouch with beneficial bacteria.

 Biologics, such as anti-tumor necrosis factor antibodies, may also be useful but the evidence for their use is largely anecdotal.